Decentralized Identifiers

 A DID refers to a DID subject.
 The subject can be a person, organization, device, service, data model, software object, or other entity determined by the DID controller.
 The controller is the entity with the capability, under the relevant DID method, to make changes to the DID document.
 The subject and controller can be the same entity, but they do not have to be.

 This is why DIDs are identity infrastructure rather than identity proof.
 A DID document can help prove control of keys associated with an identifier.
-It does not prove that a person is who they say they are, that an organization is legitimate, or that a service endpoint is safe.
+It does not prove that a person is who they say they are, that an organization is legitimate, that a service endpoint is safe, or that a controller should be authorized for a particular action.

 Methods and Resolution

 DID methods define how a specific DID scheme is implemented.
 DID Core says methods cover creation, resolution, update, and deactivation.
-Resolution is the process of taking a DID as input and returning a conforming DID document as output, according to the relevant method specification.
+DID Resolution describes resolution as the process of taking a DID and resolution options as input and returning a DID document plus metadata about the resolved document and request, according to the relevant method and resolver behavior.

 Credentials and Agents

-DIDs are often discussed with Verifiable Credentials, but W3C's Verifiable Credentials Data Model v2.0 is explicit that the two technologies do not depend on each other.
-Verifiable credentials can use DIDs, and DID-based URLs can identify issuers, subjects, or verification material, but credentials can also use other identifiers.
+DIDs are often discussed with Verifiable Credentials, but the layers are distinct.
+Verifiable credentials can use DIDs, and DID-based URLs can identify issuers, subjects, holders, or verification material, but credentials can also use other identifiers.
+A VC signed by a key found through DID resolution still needs issuer trust, schema validation, status checking, holder binding, and relying-party policy.

 AI Context